JonathanCauchi/Micro-Machine-Learning-Data-Science-Projects/README.md

 # Projects:
-This repo will include projects about, to name a few:
+This repo will include reference python notebooks about the different steps in a typical Data Science project.
-- Data Cleaning & Processing
-- Data Collection w/ BeautifulSoup
-- Natural Language Processing
-- Gradient Descent w/ Logistic Regression
-- Decision Trees and Random Forests
-- Clustering Implementations